Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Political Parties Act provides the legal basis for monitoring political financing.

 The Competition Act and the European Economic Area Competition Act 2004 include a prohibition against cartels and other concerted practices that have as their object or effect the prevention, restriction or distortion of competition.
 The legislation is primarily enforced by the Competition Authority.

-Norway was accepted as a full member of the Extractive Industries Transparency Initiative (EITI) in March 2011, and is thus far the only Organisation for Economic Cooperation and Development country that has implemented the EITI criteria and been accepted as compliant.
+Norway was accepted as a full member of the Extractive Industries Transparency Initiative (EITI) in March 2011 and is thus far the only Organisation for Economic Cooperation and Development country to have been accepted as EITI compliant.